Appendix and its function

 Antibiotics are usually given to the patient prior to surgery and as soon as appendicitis is suspected.
-The child that has serious symptoms should receive intravenous fluids, antibiotics, and medication for pain relief.
+A child that has serious symptoms should receive intravenous fluids, antibiotics, and medication for pain relief.
 The surgery is done while the patient is unconscious and pain-free, using general anesthesia.

 Many surgeons are using a new method in which the whole appendix is brought to the surface of the skin through a small incision where the port came in.
 The appendectomy is then performed outside of the body, on the surface of the skin!
-This method has many advantages such as smaller scar and ability to completely see the other structures inside the abdomen via small camera installed on one port!
+This method has many advantages such as smaller scar and the ability to completely see the other structures inside the abdomen via a small camera installed on one port!

-Classical, open approach is performed through a small incision made in the right lower quadrant of the abdomen.
+The classical, open approach is performed through a small incision made in the right lower quadrant of the abdomen.

 Possible complications of appendectomy